 It happens to all of us.
 We make New Year’s Resolutions and sometime before the first quarter ends we fall off.
 Since I’ve been away so much, I didn’t have the time to follow my gym schedule.
 Honestly, the holidays, personal travels and family obligations are all excuses, but I’m determined to find time to get back into my routine this year.
-If you’ve been slacking on your fitness goals like I have, here are seven easy ways to start working out again.
+If you’ve been slacking on your fitness goals as I have, here are seven easy ways to start working out again.

 There are tons of places to get the motivation to start working out again.
 Visit fitness related blogs or vlogs online, search Pinterest, looking at old pictures or create a vision board.
 Use these references as guides to set realistic goals that you want to achieve.